Iandlama/Web-Traffic-Globe-Visualisation/README.md

 ### 4️⃣ Dockerisation
 - Everything is wrapped in **Docker** for easy setup.
-- `docker-compose.yml` spins up two services:
+- `docker-compose.yml` spins up three services:
-    - `flask-server`: Exposes port `5000`.
+    - `flask-server`: Flask API on internal port `5000`.
     - `data-sender`: Runs the script once the server is ready.
+    - `frontend`: Nginx web server on port `8080` serving the Three.js visualisation.
 ---

 ## 🎮 User Guide: How to Use the Visualisation

-Once the project is running, open `http://localhost:5000` in your browser.
+Once the project is running, open `http://localhost:8080` in your browser.

 | Action | How to do it | What happens |
 |--------|--------------|--------------|